Are you planning on exploring the temples and ruins in Siem Reap?

-One of the most prominent elements is a Buddha laying down, built around the western wall, that has never been finished.
+One of the most prominent elements is a Buddha laying down, built around the western wall, which has never been finished.

-It took almost half of century and a lot of failed restoration attempts for the temple to open its gates to the tourists, in 2011.
+It took almost half of a century and a lot of failed restoration attempts for the temple to open its gates to tourists, in 2011.

-The final restored product is very popular among the visitors.
+The final restored product is very popular among visitors.

 5. Terrace of the Leper King